openstack/ironic/doc/source/deploy/api-audit-support.rst

 ==========================

 Audit middleware is available as part of `keystonemiddleware` (>= 1.6) library.
-For infomation regarding how audit middleware functions refer `here.
+For information regarding how audit middleware functions refer `here.
 <http://docs.openstack.org/developer/keystonemiddleware/audit.html>`_

 Auditing can be enabled for the Bare Metal service by making the following changes